 Nitroprusside may also be used to treat hypertension associated with MDMA use, especially in cases that are refractory to benzodiazapines.
 Nitroprusside acts by causing the release of nitrous oxide (NO) in the peripheral circulation, which leads directly to vasodilation and therefore lowered blood pressure.

 If ingestion of MDMA is known to have taken place within an hour prior to presentation, activated charcoal may be used to prevent further absorption into the blood stream, which it does by binding the ingested drug.

-For patients in whom there is concern for serotonin syndrome, cyproheptadine is the first line medication in management.
+Cyproheptadine is the first-line treatment when serotonin syndrome is suspected.
 It acts by exerting its effect as a potent serotonin antagonist and antihistamine with anticholinergic effects.

-For patients with asymptomatic hyponatremia secondary to MDMA toxicity, fluid restriction is the first line management, as a component of their hyponatremia is likely caused by excessive free water intake.
-Patients who are symptomatic with hyponatremia require more aggressive management however.
+Fluid restriction is the first-line therapy for patients with asymptomatic hyponatremia caused by MDMA toxicity.
+This is because their hyponatremia is likely caused by excessive free water intake.
+Conversely, patients who are symptomatic with hyponatremia (serum sodium usually <120 mmol/L) require more aggressive management.

-Hypertonic saline can be used to quickly reverse hyponatremia if it is severe enough to cause changes in mental status.
-Otherwise the preferred method of correction is fluid restriction for patients with asympstomatic hyponatremia.
+Hypertonic saline can be used to quickly reverse hyponatremia (serum sodium usually <120 mmol/L) if it is severe enough to cause changes in mental status.
+In asymptomatic cases, fluid restriction remains the preferred approach for correcting hyponatremia.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 *Average video play time: 2-3 minutes